KevinJordanENG/assignment_oop_mt24/README.md

 - Alongside the `agricola` package is a test script `agricola_test.py`.
 This script demonstrates most major game functions and represents a sample playing of <THE ENTIRE?
 A FEW ROUNDS?> the game.
 - All public methods of all classes/objects include state based checks.
     - While this adds some less than pretty STATE literals to the beginning of each function, it assures encapsulation is not broken.
+- Protected vs Private methods are used in the following way in the project:
+    - Protected: These are used between objects that need to access "friend" objects data or methods but are not intended to be used by a game player/user.
+Encapsulation is maintained to the outside user, but the many needed tightly coupled interactions between game components is allowed.
+    - Private: These methods are truly only to be used within the object where they are implemented.